Appendix: Troubleshooting and Extra Notes

 • False positive or false negative?

-• Does the metric match the business or research objective?
+• Does the metric match the operational objective?

 Metrics should reflect consequences.